 Let’s start with some theory.
 Anybody who has any interest in the great outdoors is bound to have heard of Sympatex at some point or another.
 But, what exactly this rather odd word refers to remains a mystery to many.
 So, let’s briefly describe what Sympatex is.
 Sympatex is a nonporous, waterproof and breathable membrane that is usually laminated onto the another fabric.
 Such textiles are absolutely windproof and waterproof, making them bulwarks against bad weather.
-Plus, they offer extremely good moisture transfer, are durable and, most importantly, easy to clean.
+Plus, they offer extremely good moisture wicking properties, are durable and, most importantly, easy to clean.

 Washing Sympatex clothing is easy

-Gentle cycle is the key word here.
+A gentle cycle is key here.
 Sympatex textiles should be washed on a gentle cycle at 40 °C. When doing so, be careful not to overload the washing machine.
 If you’re wondering about detergent, your standard mild detergent will do just fine.
 The important thing here is not to use brighteners or bleach.
 If you’d rather err on the side of caution, you can also opt for special detergent for functional clothing.
 In order to preserve the treatment, you should not use fabric softener, either.
 On some machines, you can select an additional rinse cycle.
 As nonporous membranes are not susceptible to detergent residue, an extra rinse won’t hurt.
 Excessive spinning could, however, damage the garment, so be sure to select a lower spin speed.

 Dry cleaning, drying, ironing and reproofing

-As I mentioned before, Sympatex is very easy to clean.
+As mentioned before, Sympatex is very easy to clean.
 So, does that mean you don’t need to dry clean it?
 Dry cleaning is possible but not at all necessary.
 You can just rely on your good old washing machine!
 How easy is that?
 In some cases, dry cleaning a garment can even damage it.
 So, if you think dry cleaning your clothing is necessary, do have a look at the care label beforehand!

 What about shoe care?

 Shoes with Sympatex membranes also happen to be extremely easy to clean.
 As long as you follow these easy steps, you won’t need to worry about ruining your expensive brand-name shoes!
 To clean the shoes, all you need to do is use a brush and lukewarm water.
 For stubborn stains, there’s a bevy of special cleaning agents you can buy.
 Afterwards, air dry the shoes at room temperature.
-Then you can reproof them to restore water repellency.
+Then you can reproof them to restore their water repellency.
 Before using any of the DWR sprays or care products, do make sure that the respective product is suitable for the shoe’s fabric.
-If you do, your leather shoes will stay in tiptop shape for a long time to come!
+If you do this, your leather shoes will stay in tiptop shape for a long time to come!